Essentials tools, websites and recommendations to make gay travel easier – the most complete guide of gay travel resources for LGBTQ travelers

 • • •

 Today, modern gay travelers don’t need a print guidebook to find underground, gay-friendly places.
 We don’t have to walk around with colored bandanas to send secret signals when cruising.
 Instead, we’re looking for more varied experiences from our gaycations.
 It’s not always about sex or hookups, or even about finding some secret place where gays, lesbians or transgender people might congregate.
 Why?
 Because now we’re, more often than not, out in the open.
 So much more of the world is accessible to LGBTQ travelers today with increasing comfort.

 The basic gay trip, the gaycation, starts like any other planned holiday.
 Where do we go?
 What do we do?
 What do we want to see?
 Travel inspiration comes from a million different places, more and more often it’s from recommendations by our friends and loved ones.

 And then of course there’s Instagram—the #1 source in how millennials choose where to travel.
 The way gender and sexuality minorities travel now has changed dramatically over the past years and thankfully we have more and more tools and resources to make LGBTQ travel easier.

-Where to Find LGBTQ Travel Inspiration & Things to Do
+9 Places to Find LGBTQ Travel Inspiration & Things to Do